scikit-learn-contrib/scikit-learn-extra/doc/modules/eigenpro.rst

-The next figure compares the two methods on a binary classification problem with synthetic features.
-Here EigenPro demonstrates nearly 8 times acceleration on training and testing without loss of accuracy.
+The next figure compares the two methods on a binary classification problem with 400 synthetic features.
+Again, EigenPro demonstrates 10~20 times acceleration on training and testing without loss of accuracy.

 .. |synthetic| image:: ../images/eigenpro_synthetic.png